Romeo

 Character Profile – At a Glance

-- Key Traits: Passionate, lyrical, impulsive, romantic, brave, and — through the course of the play — increasingly capable of decisive action, often with catastrophic consequences.
+• Key Traits: Passionate, lyrical, impulsive, romantic, brave, and increasingly capable of decisive action with catastrophic consequences.

 It is the east, and Juliet is the sun."

-(Act 2, Scene 2) - The Outcome: Returns to Verona on hearing — falsely — that Juliet is dead, drinks poison beside her body, and dies moments before she wakes.
+• The Outcome: Returns to Verona on the false news of Juliet's death, drinks poison beside her body, and dies moments before she wakes.
 His death is the catastrophe the Friar's plan was meant to prevent.

 The Lover Before the Lover